Tulane Home Tulane Shield logo linking to site home page

 Loan options are available for international students through private/alternative educational loans which allow application if (with few exceptions) the international student obtains a U.S. citizen or U.S. permanent resident co-signer.
 The co-signer must supply a U.S. social security number, have a satisfactory credit history, and demonstrate sufficient current income to repay credit obligations (including the educational loan).
 The student applicant also should provide a U.S. social security number if possible.
 With a creditworthy co-signer, a student can borrow up to the Cost of Attendance.
 Tulane determines the borrower's maximum loan eligibility based on the Cost of Attendance for the academic year associated with the loan, less any other financial aid received.
 The interest rates are variable.
 For more details on these education loans please visit the Non-Federal Private Alternative Loan section of our website.

-Currently, full-time division undergraduate international students may receive up to a maximum of $23,000 in Tulane Need-Based Scholarship annually, and the level depends upon an evaluation of their family's level of financial need.
-Students receiving a merit or athletic scholarship in excess of the maximum are not eligible for Tulane Need-Based Scholarship.
-An international student's remaining financial need must be funded by the student's family or from another resource (for example, international students may wish to consider borrowing private/alternative loans as described above).
-Those who wish to be considered for Tulane need-based scholarship funds should complete the online CSS Profile.
-The suggested deadline for application is February 15th for new students.
-Returning students should submit the online form by May 1st.
+Students receiving a merit or athletic scholarship in excess of the maximum above are not eligible for additional need-based scholarships.
+An international student's remaining financial need must be funded by the student's family or from another resource.
+Those who wish to be considered for Tulane need-based scholarship funds should complete the online CSS Profile by the appropriate application deadlines.
+Returning students should submit the CSS Profile by May 1st.

 Graduate Students